Asset Transfer Rules and Medicaid

-In order to be eligible for Medicaid, you cannot have recently transferred assets.
-Congress does not want you to move into a nursing home on Monday, give all your money to your children (or whomever) on Tuesday, and qualify for Medicaid on Wednesday.
-So it has imposed a penalty on people who transfer assets without receiving fair value in return.
+In order to be eligible for Medicaid, you can’t have recently transferred assets.
+Congress doesn’t want you to move into a nursing home on Monday, give all your money to your children (or whomever) on Tuesday, and qualify for Medicaid on Wednesday.
+So, it has imposed a penalty on people who transfer assets without receiving fair value in return.

 What’s the Penalty?

-This penalty is a period of time during which the person transferring the assets will be ineligible for Medicaid.
-The penalty period is determined by dividing the amount transferred by what Medicaid determines to be the average private pay cost of a nursing home in your state.
+This penalty is a timeframe during which the person transferring the assets will be ineligible for Medicaid.
+The penalty period is determined by dividing the amount transferred by what Medicaid determines as the average private pay cost of a nursing home in your state.

 Example: If you live in a state where the average monthly cost of care has been determined to be $5,000, and you give away property worth $100,000, you will be ineligible for benefits for 20 months ($100,000 / $5,000 = 20).

 Another way to look at the above example is that for every $5,000 transferred, an applicant would be ineligible for Medicaid nursing home benefits for one month.
 In theory, there is no limit on the number of months a person can be ineligible.